StevensND/switch-port-mods/Luigi's Mansion 2 HD/[010048701995E000]/readme.md

 The 60FPS mod I've made is intended for people who don't want or can't use these options.

 ## Versions compatible

 - 1.0.0 (BuildID: A71EC0B9FF4F54CB)

+Although it should still work in future updates (I'm not sure.
+I would have to check it).

+## FPS Mods Available:

+- 60FPS (Set a limit of 60FPS).

+- FPS Unlocked (Allows to play above 60FPS).

 ## Instructions: